Ah, the gorgeous Fairmont Resort, it’s a real escape from the city!

-In room dining and happy hour at the Tavern is available every day.
+In room dining and happy hour at the Tavern are available every day.

-We had breakfast at the Breakfast Buffet Jamison’s Restaurant meanwhile we enjoyed the stunning views of Jamison Valleys.
+We had breakfast at the Breakfast Buffet Jamison’s Restaurant whilst enjoying the stunning views of Jamison Valley.
 The buffet had a big variety of food from sweet to savoury.

 Also, there were plenty of drinks, milk, all sort of coffee and teas, hot chocolate and even you could make your own nutritious juices combining several fruit and veggies.